swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexBuilderDSL.md

 ### Free functions instead of types

-One could argue that type such as `OneOrMore<Match>` could be defined as a top-level function that returns `Regex`.
+One could argue that type such as `OneOrMore<Output>` could be defined as a top-level function that returns `Regex`.
 While it is entirely possible to do so, it would lose the name scoping benefits of a type and pollute the top-level namespace with `O(arity^2)` overloads of quantifiers, `capture`, `tryCapture`, etc. This could be detrimental to the usefulness of code completion.

 Another reason to use types instead of free functions is consistency with existing result-buidler-based DSLs such as SwiftUI.